jlgerber/jlgerber.github.io/pages/editors/vi/intro.md

 In visual mode, you can, for instance, use `d`, to delete the selected text.

+### Visual Block Mode
+You can also enter *visual block mode* which lets you select rectangles of text.
+Unlike visual marking mode, moving down does not select to the end of the prior line.
+Instead, you outline a selection block, whose upperleft and lowerright vertices are your starting end ending point (depending upon the direction which you move after entering the mode, this may be start,end or end,start).

+You enter visual block mode by typing `CTRL-v`.
+If you want to edit all of the line of text that are selected in the block, go ahead and hit `I`, type your changes and hit <ESC>.
+After hitting <ESC>, your changes will be propagated to every selected line.

+Of course, you can also issue other commands

 ### Yank command

 if you mark text in Visual Marking mode, you can copy it by pressing `y`.
 This will save it to the buffer. yank may be used as an operator.
 For example `yw` yanks one word.